Crissy Rock: Stage

 By 1993, her career had started to take off.
 She performed her act in clubs in Blackpool, Newcastle, Birmingham, Leeds, Sheffield, Cardiff, and London.
 By 1994, Rock was bill-topping at the Central Pier and the Blackpool Tower.

 In 1998, Rock toured the United Kingdom in a drama called Shellfish, in which she played the role of the pivotal female role of Pat.
-The Guardian newspaper wrote: Pat is an utterly believable portrayal of a woman making a last grab at happiness.
+The Guardian newspaper wrote: "Pat is an utterly believable portrayal of a woman making a last grab at happiness".

 Following the success of the TV show Benidorm she returned to the UK in 2008 and continued to perform her stand-up act in clubs around the country.
-Rock's comedy has been described as "outrageous" and "emotional".

 In 2011, Rock released her debut DVD: Crissy Rock – Live!, recorded at Liverpool's Royal Court Theatre.
 From December 2011 to January 2012, Rock played the role of the Fairy godmother in Billingham Forum's Christmas pantomime production of Cinderella.
+Followed by 'From Benidorm To The Jungle And Back released in 2013.
+Her latest DVD 'Live 2022' was released March 2023.

 In December 2013, Rock appeared as the Wicked Queen in a production of Snow White at Liverpool's Epstein Theatre.